tomlooman/tomlooman.github.io/_drafts/unreal-engine-5-7-performance-highlights.md

 Nanite Foliage is a huge step forward for performant foliage rendering with Nanite.
 You will now build foliage from building blocks (like a variety of branch meshes to build a tree) instead of importing a single tree or chunk of grass.

-This foliage is now animated using Skinning rather than WPO (world position offset) which has poor Nanite support (WPO is generally not suitable for Nanite due to its increased rendering cost).
+Nanite foliage is now animated using Skinning rather than WPO (world position offset) which has poor Nanite support (WPO is generally not suitable for Nanite due to its increased rendering cost).

 This primarily added the following features: